 Farmers' Clubs Key Activities

-The clubs strengthen the relationship between farmers’ groups and public and private agricultural institutions in the local area through two-way sharing of knowledge and long- term collaboration.
+The clubs strengthen the relationship between farmers’ groups and public and private agricultural institutions in the local area through two-way knowledge sharing and long-term collaboration.
 The Farmers’ Clubs are also linked to local government structures, which add expertise and help extend the project’s impact beyond its time.

 Farmers’ Clubs extend into the social and cultural lives of the farmers and their families.
-They improve the participation of women, and they care for health and nutrition, disease prevention and sanitation, as well as protection of land rights.
+They improve women's participation, care for health and nutrition, disease prevention and sanitation, and protection of land rights.
 It’s a programme, which is flexible and adaptable to local climatic, cultural and financial conditions.

 Community Development